Photo Credits courtesy

 About Ted Haney

-In tackling the issues arising from Canada's BSE crisis and its impact on the Canadian cattle and beef industry, Ted was highly vocal and visible in representing the industry's interests.
-His candid and forthright approach in dealing with all levels of industry and government to resolve issues has earned him a reputation as a straight-talker and a leader who takes a strong stand.
-Canadian beef and veal exports stabilized in 2005 and then began a substantial recovery in 2006.
+During Canada's BSE crisis, Ted was highly vocal and visible in representing the industry's interests.
+His candid and forthright approach in dealing with all levels of industry and government to resolve issues has earned him a reputation as a straight-talking and passionate leader.

-Ted's experience living in Burma, followed by 20 years of international work in Asia, Mexico and the Middle East, has developed his cultural sensitivity.
-Ted truly enjoys working and living in diverse cultural environments - with special focus on foods, religions and social practices.
+Ted's 30 years of work in Canada, Asia, Mexico, Russia and Europe, has developed his cultural sensitivity.
+Ted truly enjoys working and living in diverse cultural environments - with special focus on foods and social practices.

-Ted has been married since 1984.
-He and his wife Lori are the parents of three young adults.
-Ted has lived in Calgary since 1992.
+Ted and his wife Lori have lived in Calgary since 1992 and are the parents of three young adults.